We offer strategic, comprehensive counsel on a broad spectrum of immigration issues.

 - Individual entrepreneurs

 - Hospitals, physicians, and other medical- and dental-related companies

 - Immigration compliance, including employment eligibility verification, recordkeeping requirements, and anti-discrimination provisions

-- Coordinating with the USCIS, the U.S. Customs and Border Protection, the U.S. Department of State, and the U.S. Department of labor in addressing visa processing, labor certifications employment eligibility verification and recordkeeping requirements, anti-discrimination provisions, and recordkeeping issues
+- Coordinating with the USCIS, the U.S. Customs and Border Protection, the U.S. Department of State, and the DOL in addressing visa processing, labor certifications employment eligibility verification and recordkeeping requirements, anti-discrimination provisions, and recordkeeping issues

 - Advice on whether any regulated information is “deemed to be exported” to a nonimmigrant worker

 - Compliance with International Traffic in Arms regulations